 Pacific Biodiversity Institute wants to learn more about the habitat that western gray squirrels utilize.
 In areas where western gray squirrel hair was collected in hair-sampling tubes, sightings occurred, or nests were found, we initiated detailed habitat field surveys to accurately describe tree density and size, and plant community composition.
+In 2014, we included plant species lists and percentages, densitometer readings and additional data in the burned areas (see Appendix A1 and A2.)
 Eventually, we will compare our findings among regions in the upper Methow Valley and between regions previously surveyed in the lower Methow Valley, the South Cascades, and Puget Trough to determine whether there are regional specific habitat preferences.

-Using GIS, we created habitat polygons around areas where western gray squirrels were present that appear to have similar forest structure (i.e., relatively uniform habitat conditions) based on aerial photographs.
+During the 2010 - 2011 field seasons, we used GIS software to create habitat polygons around areas where western gray squirrels were present that appear to have similar forest structure (i.e., relatively uniform habitat conditions) based on aerial photographs.
 We also created polygons around habitats with relatively uniform conditions immediately adjacent to the polygon with dissimilar habitat conditions containing the positive western gray squirrel hair-sampling tube or nest.
 These surrounding habitat types might also be utilized by western gray squirrels.
 Within each polygon, we created a fixed grid in GIS which identified equidistantly spaced sampling points.
 The GPS coordinates for these sampling points were recorded and we centered our detailed habitat surveys at each of these sampling points.
 At each sampling point, we used a basal area factor of 20 to sample trees and snags and recorded the tree species, height, and diameter at breast height for each tree within the variable radius plot.
 We also recorded the number of trees in smaller size categories (0-1, 1-3, 3-5 inch diameter trunks) and decay classes of dead trees within an 8.5 m radius plot.
 Additionally, we assessed the habitat plant associations for each polygon by walking through the polygon and characterizing the dominant trees, shrubs, and herb species and noting an estimated forest canopy cover to one of six Daubenmire cover classes.
 The percent cover classes of each in addition to percent cover classes of nonorganic habitat such as gravel.
 The polygon was also characterized by land-use impacts such as grazing and erosion.
-The labor-intensive methodology of these habitat surveys only allowed time for assessing five polygons in the Benson Creek watershed where there were frequent western gray squirrel sightings and two nests (Figure 12).
+The labor-intensive methodology of these habitat surveys only allowed time for assessing five polygons in the Benson Creek watershed where there were frequent western gray squirrel sightings and two nests (Figure 13).
 One polygon was also characterized in the Chewuch River watershed.
 Future work includes surveying additional polygons in the Chewuch River watershed and other areas where western gray squirrels were determined to occur.